grzegorzmazur/yacas/docs/reference_manual/lists.rst

    remove an element from the top of a stack

-   :param stack: a list (which serves as the stack container)

    This is part of a simple implementation of a stack, internally represented as a list.
 This command removes the element on the top of the stack and returns it.
 This is the last element that is